Gokuldev-PS/Telemetry-Data-Streamprocessing/README.md

 ## Architecture Diagram

 This demo makes use of a Python data generator script to transmit telemetry events from the game server to Confluent Cloud.
-The events are then processed through KSQLDB, where they are enriched with additional data and real-time calculations are performed to determine the average kills per death for players.
+The events are then processed through KSQLDB, where they are enriched to perform real-time calculations to determine the average kills per death for players.
 The enriched data can be sent to any external system of your choice for further analysis using a connector plugin.

 <div align="center">
   <img src="images/Final_Arch.jpeg" width =100% heigth=100%>